JessMBrown/Journey_Genie_Group_Project/README.md

 📆 Narrow your search with dates, number of people and number of rooms

 ⭐ Filter hotels with the option of 10 categories such as stars, family-friendly and hotels with pools

+💸 Find out the price of the hotels in ascending order

 🔗 Clickable link to help decide the perfect hotel for you